 To skip to a specific section of the "Uptime.com Status Page Solution: Basic Setup" video, click the links with the !

 - Subscribing to Your Status Page

 These settings are common to all Status Page types.

 Adjust settings that affect the visibility of your Page.

 Page Name: The name of your Page.

 Page Description: This text is displayed at the top of the Page for your visitors.
 It is possible to use markdown in this field.

 Allow Users to Subscribe to this Page: Allow anyone to subscribe to receive incident & scheduled maintenance update notifications.
-Visitors will be able to follow an RSS feed or subscribe for email notifications from your status page.
+Visitors will be able to follow an RSS feed, subscribe for SMS notifications or subscribe for email notifications from your status page.
 Note: Internal Status Pages are by default restricted to users registered to your Uptime.com account.